UNIVERSE-HPC/course-material/libraries/pybamm-developer/04_spm_class.md

 KeyError: "'Applied current [A]' not found.
 Best matches are ['Current function [A]']"
 ```

 This error means that the model requires a parameter that has not been passed when processing the model.
 PyBaMM will try to provide a guess of the best matches.
 In this case, the model has a parameter called `Applied current [A]` but the parameters when solving the model do not include it and the best match is `Current function [A]`.
+This is a common error if the naming convention of your model does not match PyBaMM's.